If you’re a penny stock trader like I am, you’re always looking to see if a stock is a pump before you trade it.

 First of all, what’s a pump and dump stock?

-It’s a stock that’s being promoted by either shareholders or by the company itself.
+It’s a stock that’s being promoted by either shareholder or by the company itself.
 Sometimes they would even have paid promoters promoting them to increase their price.

 It’s pretty simple!